-

 10. Text revision date

-The summary of product characteristics for Mexidol® is available on the information portal of the Eurasian Economic Union in the Internet information and communication network at http://eec.eaeunion.org/.
+General characteristics of the medicinal product Mexidol® are available on the information portal of the Eurasian Economic Union on the Internet information and communication network http://eec.eaeunion.org/.

 Active ingredient: ethylmethylhydroxypyridine succinate